miegoer/TrailStops/README.md

 React - Easy to setup and customize.
 A bunch of relevant libraries are available that work with react and do what I needed.
 Express - Could of picked any backend framework but was happy with Express.
 Mongoose - No SQL based server was first choice due to users being able to generate any number of stops.
-Material UI - Used for basic user interface elements as I suck at CSS.
+Material UI - Used for basic user interface elements.
 Leaflet Maps - Library used to render map on screen.
 Free, open-source, and relatively pain free to work with.
 Leaflet-gpx - Library to convert GPX file route data to be useable format. react-router-dom - Used for client side routing and state management.
 Google Places API - Used for performing nearby search for relevant hotels/ campsites as well as to get general details and images.
-Their image fetching docs could really use some work though.

 ### Main Features
 - User Registration and Login